SOMARTS - ELECTRIC WORKS - SEX & CULTURE

 Vintage bottle opener art by Russell Harris at John Pence Gallery (like it).

-Pinkie cam detail of art by Russell Harris in above image.
+Pinkie cam detail of art by Russell Harris above (yep, it's a painting).

 Art by Ted Polomis (right) at John Pence Gallery.

 Chris Thomas antique bank art.